 The casualties of the war are remembered by their families, while the pen-and-tissue generals never remember the unlucky who lost their lives in that ugly war.
 At the end, all the blood was shed to satiate the egos of monsters.
 Worse, some are still at it, cheering the PFDJ government to continue tormenting Eritreans.
 And we know most of them in the Diaspora.
 Unfortunately, over ten years later, Eritrea is suffering from the repercussions of that war that is still damaging our region.

 To the hyper-nationalists, both Ethiopians and Egyptians (and some Eritreans included), the political squabble over the Nile is another opportunity for a pastime, for an ego-massaging, when they should know better.

 On the other hand, no one should question Egypt’s right to use the resources of the river, and it does; it has been using it extensively since creation.
-And in modern times, since 1964 when it built the Aswan dam which irrigates millions of hectares of farmlands and produces over 2 Giga watts of electricity.
+And in modern times, since 1964 when it built the Aswan dam which irrigates millions of hectares of farmlands and produces over 2 Gigawatts of electricity.
 No doubt the Nile is the lifeline of Egypt.
 If Ethiopia would unilaterally block the river (which it can’t do legally and technically), or drastically decrease its flow in a way that would have adverse effects on Egypt, I will support Egyptians in their outrage.
 But that is not the case here.
-Actually the Nile water is not the case, because properly managed, it is enough to contribute towards the development of the entire region; it would alleviate food-shortage in the famine-prone Horn of Africa.
+Actually, the Nile water is not the case, because properly managed, it is enough to contribute towards the development of the entire region and would alleviate food-shortage in the famine-prone Horn of Africa.